 Linda and Richard recommend focusing on one value each month.
 The book offers practical tips for talking to children about each value and activities you can do with your children to help them learn the values.
 They offer general tips that can be applied to children of all ages and age-specific activities for pre-schoolers, elementary school children and adolescents.
 You can follow the book in order or you can chose your own order.

 This book is a good supplement to the value stories for children because they not only offer you stories that you can share with children that help to illustrate each value, but they also provide specific activities that teach children about the value.
 I can’t recall where I read it – perhaps it was Tools of the Mind – it was said that young children may be able to point out when another child does something wrong, but they still aren’t able to recognise that they are doing the same thing.
-So stories might be a good start, but I think something more needs to be done if we want to start driving the message home.
+So stories are a good place to start, but we need something more if we want to send that message home.